falcosecurity/driverkit/docs/driverkit_docker.md

 ```
       --architecture string        target architecture for the built driver, one of [amd64,arm64] (default "amd64")
-      --builderimage string        docker image to be used to build the kernel module and eBPF probe.
+      --builderimage string        docker image to be used to build the kernel module.
 If not provided, an automatically selected image will be used.
       --builderrepo strings        list of docker repositories or yaml file (absolute path) containing builder images index with the format 'images: [ { target:<target>, name:<image-name>, arch: <arch>, tag: <imagetag>, gcc_versions: [ <gcc-tag> ] },...]', in descending priority order.
 Used to search for builder images. eg: --builderrepo myorg/driverkit-builder --builderrepo falcosecurity/driverkit-builder --builderrepo '/path/to/my/index.yaml'. (default [docker.io/falcosecurity/driverkit-builder])
   -c, --config string              config file path (default $HOME/.driverkit.yaml if exists)
       --driverversion string       driver version as a git commit hash or as a git tag (default "master")